 1.- Search for a property through various ways, including online, word of mouth, and watching for “Se Arrienda”: (For Rent), signs in the windows of homes that may be fitting.

-2.- Confirm what is included with the rent payment (furnished, maintenance, utilities, cleaning, HOA fees, parking, storage unit, pool access, etc);
+2.- Confirm with the landlord exactly what is included in the rent payment (ask about furnishings, maintenance, utilities, cleaning, HOA fees, parking, storage unit, pool access, etc).

-3.- Confirm if there is cellphone and internet signal;
+3.- Confirm there is cell phone and internet signal

 Leasing agreements normally are drafted by people with no experience or template you can get at the local pharmacy, even though you get some help to read the contract for you, it is important to understand the legal consequences of all of your duties as the renter of the property.